tianhaiwang/tianhaiwang.github.io/_pages/includes/researches.md

-# 🛠️ Current Project - Digital Twin and Virtual Reality for Orchard Robotics
+# 💡 Current Research - Digital Twin and Virtual Reality for Orchard Robotics

 The primary objective of this research is to develop a highly integrated autonomous field robot system capable of precision pruning in smart orchards, including machine vision system development, automatic navigation system development, and end-effector control system development.